Sirius902/gcfeeder/README.md

 A vJoy feeder written in Rust for Gamecube controllers using the Gamecube Controller Adapter.
 Inspired by [Wii U GCN USB Driver](http://m4sv.com/page/wii-u-gcn-usb-driver).

-The process for reading adapter inputs is based on Dolphin's Gamecube Adapter support and therefore is compatible with Dolphin's passthrough.
+The process for reading adapter inputs is based on Dolphin's Gamecube Adapter support.

-### Notes
-* libusb does not allow more than one process to interface with a device at a time, so, the feeder may not be active when using Dolphin's passthrough.
-* Only supports port one on the adapter.
+Since this program uses the same driver as Dolphin, it does not conflict with Dolphin's passthrough.

 ### Usage Requirements
 * Both [vJoy and vJoyConf](http://vjoystick.sourceforge.net/site) must be installed.